-The highest correlation and lowest RMSD value is found for broadband albedo values over landfast ice on 6 June 2008 ($R^2 = 0.93$, RMSD = 0.04, Fig. 3(a)).
-Compared to landfast ice, the RMSD = 0.07 for the drifting ice cases (Fig. 3(c)) is nearly twice as high and the correlation is lower ($R^2 = 0.78$).
-Correlation and RMSD values depend on weather conditions, ice concentration, surface inhomogeneity, time differences between satellite overflight and airborne measurements, and spatial resolution of the observation.
+The highest correlation and lowest RMSD value is found for broadband albedo values over landfast ice on 6 June 2008 $(R^2 = 0.93, \text{RMSD} = 0.04, \text{Fig. 3(a)})$.
+Compared to landfast ice, the RMSD = 0.07 for the drifting ice cases (Fig. ??3(c)) is nearly twice as high and the correlation is lower $(R^2 = 0.78)$.
+Correlation and RMSD values depend on weather conditions, ice concentration, surface inhomogeneity, time differences between satellite overflight and airborne measurements, and spatial

+30 resolution of the observation.
 As landfast ice is stationary over long time, airborne measurements are not displaced relative to satellite measurements during the time lag between both observations.
-Over drifting ice floes at lower sea-ice concentrations, a higher sea-ice drift can be expected (free drift conditions).
-Therefore, the surface conditions observed by aircraft and satellite can get more different (see the three outliers at low measured albedo values in Fig. 3(c)).
-The discrepancies between MERIS derived and airborne broadband albedo values are increased by their different spatial resolution which depends on observation heights and instrument optics.
-As clearly seen in the histogram in Fig. 3(d) the coarser spatial resolution of MERIS observations leads to a lower albedo variability compared to the respective airborne measurements.
-Moreover, the bimodal albedo distribution shown in the latter are smeared out in the respective satellite retrievals.
-For the landfast ice case, the surface conditions are more homogeneous and thus the difference in spatial resolution has less influence on the comparison (see Fig. 3(b)).
+Over drifting ice floes at lower sea ice sea-ice concentrations, a higher sea ice sea-ice drift can be expected (free drift conditions).
+Therefore, the surface conditions observed by aircraft and satellite can get more different (compare see the three outliers at low measured albedo values in Fig. ??3(c)).
+The discrepancies between MERIS derived and airborne broadband albedo values are increased by their different spatial resolution

-In contrast, the validation of MERIS broadband albedo values derived by the procedure described in Istomina et al. (2015), i. e. the combination of the MPD algorithm and the spectral averaging method by coefficients given in Tab.
+- 35 which depends on observation heights and instrument optics.
+As clearly seen in the histogram in Fig. ?? the sparser_3(d) the coarser spatial resolution of MERIS observations lead leads to a lower albedo variability compared to the respective airborne measurements.
+Moreover, the bimodal albedo distribution shown in the airborne measurements latter are smeared out in the respective satellite retrievals.
+For the landfast ice case, the surface conditions are more homogeneous and thus the difference in spatial resolution has less influence on the comparison (see histogram in Fig. 3(b)). - In contrast, the validation of MERIS broadband albedo values derived by the procedure described in Istomina et al. (2015), i. e. the combination of the MPD algorithm and the spectral averaging method by coefficients given in Tab.
 2, results in similar correlation values of $R^2 = 0.94$ for the landfast ice case and $R^2 = 0.78$ for the drift ice cases.
 The RMSDs are 0.06 (landfast ice) and 0.09 (drift ice) and thus exceed the values found above.
 This again illustrates the better performance of the empirically developed STBC compared to the spectral averaging method proposed in Istomina et al. (2015).

-6 Comparison between broadband albedo from satellite and atmospheric reanalysis
+10 6 Comparison between broadband albedo from satellite and atmospheric reanalysis

 During the melt season in Arctic summer, the Arctic sea ice experiences rapid changes in the albedo mainly caused by the melt pond development (Eicken et al., 2002; Polashenski, 2011).
-As the melt pond fraction on sea ice evolves according to the sequence of melt stages (Eicken et al., 2002), the melt pond fraction and the melt evolution are beneficial information in the representation of the summer energy balance in atmospheric reanalyses, especially in above mentioned situations where accurate albedo representation is challenging.
+As the melt pond fraction on sea ice evolves according to the sequence of melt stages (Eicken et al., 2002), information on the melt pond fraction and knowledge on the melt evolution can improve the current are beneficial information in the representation of the summer energy balance in elimate models and atmospheric reanalyses, especially in the above mentioned situations where accurate albedo representation is challenging.

-Although a vast amount of satellite and in-situ observations are assimilated into every atmospheric reanalysis, there is no published reference about assimilation of melt ponds in those models at the time of writing.
+- At the time of writing Although a vast amount of satellite and in-situ observations are assimilated into every atmospheric reanalysis, there is no published reference about assimilation of melt ponds assimilated into any climate model or atmospheric reanalysis.
+Therefore, we only perform an albedo comparison in this work with the objective of testing in those models at the time of writing.
 Instead, the sea-ice surface is characterized by a parameterized surface albedo.
-We test the albedo parameterization used for the atmospheric reanalysis data set ERA5 by comparing ERA5 and MERIS broadband albedo values.
+We test the albedo parameterized surface albedo.
+We test the albedo parameterized surface albedo. - 20 terization used in-for the atmospheric reanalysis data set ERA5 by comparing ERA5 and MERIS broadband albedo values.